-^{26.} The assumptions applicable to the TOE are given in Table 5.
+24. The assumptions applicable to the TOE are given in Table 5.

 Assumption Assumption Definition A.PHYSICAL PROTECTION The network device is assumed to be physically protected in its operational environment and not subject to physical attacks that compromise the security and/or interfere with the device's physical interconnections and correct operation.
 This protection is assumed to be sufficient to protect the device and the data it contains.
 As a result, the cPP will not include any requirements on physical tamper protection or other physical attack mitigations.
 The cPP will not expect the product to defend against physical access to the device that allows unauthorized entities to extract data, bypass other controls, or otherwise manipulate the device.
 A.LIMITED FUNCTIONALITY 2 The device is assumed to provide networking functionality as its core function and not provide functionality/services that could be deemed as general purpose computing.
 For example the device should not provide computing platform for general purpose applications (unrelated to networking functionality).
 If a virtual TOE evaluated as a pND, following Case 2 vNDs as specified in Section 1.2, the VS is considered part of the TOE with only one vND instance for each physical hardware platform.
 The exception being where components of a distributed TOE run inside more than one virtual machine (VM) on a single VS. In Case 2 vND, no non-TOE guest VMs are allowed on the platform.
 A.NO_THRU TRAFFIC PROTECTION A standard/generic network device does not provide any assurance regarding the protection of traffic that traverses it.
 The intent is for the network device to protect data that originates on or is destined to the device itself, to include administrative data and audit data.
 Traffic that is traversing the network device, destined for another network entity, is not covered by the ND cPP.
 It is assumed that this protection will be covered by cPPs and PP-Modules for particular types of network devices (e.g., firewall).
 A.TRUSTED ADMINISTRATOR The Security Administrator(s) for the network device are assumed to be trusted and to act in the best interest of security for the organization.
 This includes being appropriately trained, following policy, and adhering to guidance documentation.
 Administrators are trusted to ensure passwords/credentials have sufficient strength and entropy and to lack malicious intent when administering the device.
 The network device is not expected to be capable of defending against a malicious Administrator that actively works to bypass or compromise the security of the device.
-For TOEs supporting X.509v3 certificate-based authentication, the Security Administrator(s) are expected to fully validate (e.g. offline verification) any CA certificate (root CA certificate or intermediate CA certificate) loaded into the TOE's trust store (aka 'root store', ' trusted CA Key Store', or similar) as a trust anchor prior to use (e.g. offline verification).
 A.REGULAR_UPDATES The network device firmware and software is assumed to be updated by an Administrator on a regular basis in response to the release of product updates due to known vulnerabilities.
 A.ADMIN CREDENTIALS_SECURE The administrator's credentials (private key) used to access the network device are protected by the platform on which they reside.
 A.RESIDUAL INFORMATION The Administrator must ensure that there is no unauthorized access possible for sensitive residual information (e.g. cryptographic keys, keying material, PINs, passwords etc.) on networking equipment when the equipment is discarded or removed from its operational environment.